JTEDC Regular Called Meeting

 Doug Haynes

 Doug moved to Kimble County late in the summer of 2005 to coordinate operations at the Junction office of Pedernales Electric Cooperative.
-Serving the Co-op’s members for over 36 years, he began his career in underground distribution design, and currently serves as the Director of District Operations for the Junction district.
+Recently retired after 40 years of service, he served the Co-op’s members in underground distribution design, system maintenance and most recently served as the Director of District Operations for the Junction district.
 A member of the First United Methodist Church, Doug participates in the choir and is an active participant in Parent University.
-In addition to his service on the EDC, he also currently serves on the City of Junction Planning and Zoning Commission.
-His interests include, among other things, his three grandsons, and relaxing on the bank of the Johnson Fork creek.
+In addition to his service on the JTEDC, he also currently serves on the City Council in Place 4.
+His interests include, among other things, his four grand kids, raising poultry, fishing and relaxing on the banks of the Johnson Fork Creek.

 Tom Rattan